dkh0387/nextjsblueprint/README.md

       Here we bind the comment to the dialog, so later, if we render the button on each comment, we want which one is to delete

-# Server actions vs routing
+# Server actions vs. routing

 - We can either use `actions.ts` or `route.ts` for CRUD operations, etc.
 - Technically both work, but actions have some weird behavior like blocking navigation while running